yimingsun12138/yimingsun12138/README.md

-- 👋 Hi, I’m Yiming Sun from Peking University, School of Life Science
+- 👋 Hi, I’m Yiming Sun from Peking University, School of Life Science.
-- 👀 I’m interested in bioinformatics
+- 👀 I’m interested in bioinformatics.
-- 🌱 I’m currently learning single cell analysis
+- 🌱 I’m currently learning single cell analysis.
 - 📫 Here is my personal website and you can reach out to me [here](https://www.mrdoge.cool).